Skip to main content

 Be Vigilant and Aware

-Stay alert during the summer months, especially at the crosswalk, and anywhere you see kids.
+Stay alert during the summer months, especially at the crosswalk and anywhere you see kids.
 Always look over your shoulder and use hand signals.
 Watch out for other road users in the community as you ride, including pedestrians, big rig trucks, other motorists, and fellow cyclists.
-Assume there will be kids walking dogs, or playing ball near the street, so search high in your riding view as you approach and pass.
+Assume there will be kids walking dogs or playing ball near the street, so search high in your riding view as you approach and pass.
 Wave at others if you think it will keep people safe.
-Invest some time in being polite to avoid running into dangers and becoming a Youtube star.
-Revisit this article to layer on these tips to enjoy the benefits of these tips fully.
+Invest some time in being polite to avoid running into dangers and becoming a YouTube star.
+Revisit this article to layer on these tips and enjoy their benefits fully.

 Ride Defensively